Trusted Termite Treatments – Newcastle and Hunter Valley

 2. Propose and agree a termite treatment plan based on the inspection results

-In making termite treatment recommendations, we take into account the following:
+In making treatment recommendations, we take into account the following:

 • Termite species present and level of infestation